Exam Name | Location | Date of written exam | Speaking Test Window | Registration Dates |

 Eligibility

 Children who take the qualification are usually between the ages of six and eight, and are studying Grade 1 to Grade 3 in Sri Lanka.
+In the qualification your child will need to: recognize colours in English answer very simple questions about themselves write short one-word answers to basic questions.

 Significance